uwcms/FinalStateAnalysis/docs/source/pat_tuple.rst

 Jets
 ----

-The following jet IDs are embedded into the PFJets.
+The following jet IDs are embedded into the PFJets as userFloats.
 They correspond to the official PFJet IDs listed on the `JetMET twiki`_.

 .. _JetMET twiki: https://twiki.cern.ch/twiki/bin/view/CMS/JetID